Introduction

 Betting Rounds

 - Third Street: Each player receives their first three cards (two face-down and one face-up).
 The player with the lowest face-up card must start the betting.
-This is often called the ‘bring-in’.
+It is called the ‘bring-in’.

 - Fourth Street: Each player is dealt another face-up card.
 The player with the highest hand showing now begins the betting.